personalSol/devNotes/1 - notes/b. languages/frameworks/express/express and app methods.md

     ```jsx
     app.use(express.static(path.join(__dirname, "public")));
     ```

+### app methods

 - app.on()
 	- Used to **listen for events** on an `EventEmitter` (like an Express app or HTTP server).
 	- Syntax: `app.on('eventName', callback)`
 	- the below one catches error and return them
+	- the below one is an error event to catch if database is connected but for some reason the server can't work with database
 ```js
 ;(
     async ()=> {